 In most cases top dressing is done to correct poor preparation and lack of soil underneath or to fill in low spots and correct uneven areas in the lawn.
 If your lawn is well fertilised, healthy and even, then you don’t need to worry about top dressing.

 Top dressing brings many benefits to a lawn that is looking a little lacklustre, including helping to reduce the accumulation of dead grass clippings and stems, known as ‘thatch’.
 It helps to increase nutrient retention, improves drainage and increases disease and pest resistance.

 Should only be done during the growing season (this is when you need to mow your lawn weekly) and the earlier in the season the better.
 Generally late spring to early summer is best.

 On new lawns top dressing is generally not required, but can be done to fill in any gaps or holes.
 However we recommend that you leave it for a few months and most of those issues will take care of themselves.
 Occasionally after a settling period some areas of a new lawn may need a slight correction to desired levels.
 Fertilise a few weeks prior to top dressing to ensure maximum growth at the time.
 Use river sand or a top dressing soil mix.
 Using a higher proportion of organic material for sandy soils is a good idea.

 For established lawns that need top dressing, prior to doing so mow low with a rotary mower equipped with a catcher.
-Spread the mix evenly over the desired area, then rake, level lawn or broom it into the lawn profile.
+Aerate or core your lawn, spread the mix evenly over the desired area, then rake, level lawn or broom it into the lawn profile.
 Never top dress more than 1cm in a single application, making sure the grass tips are still exposed.

 For more hints and tips on top dressing your lawn check out our article here.